Thiyagu-2003/My-Porthfolio/README.md

 ## 📜 License

-This project is open source and available under the **MIT License**.
+This project is open source and available under the [MIT License](./LICENSE).

 ---